 with a panel of educational leaders

-Join us as we screen Passion to Teach, an innovative documentary that examines school reform.
-This screening will be followed by expert commentary from educational leaders, Dr. Herman Brister, Ms. Robin Atwood, Dr. Tynisha Meidl and Dr. Kristen Antoine-Morse.
-The discussion will be curated by local news personality Jim Engster.
-We hope you will join us for a great dialogue.
+Join us as we screen Passion to Teach, an innovative documentary that examines the impact of school reform on teachers.
+This screening will be followed by expert commentary from educational leaders, Dr. Kristen Antoine-Morse, Ms. Robin Atwood, Dr. Herman Brister, and Dr. Tynisha Meidl.
+The discussion will be curated by local news personality Mr. Jim Engster.
+We hope you will join us for a provocative film and great dialogue.

 Exploring Educational Inequity